-Appendix 2: Capacity Checklist Capacity Level Comments Level of existing capacity: 1. non-existent, 2. partially in place, 3. mostly in place, 4. fully in place 1 2 3 4 Legal Authority Legal authority established , organizational arrangements made and clear in measures, consistent with international and domestic law, against vessels vi • national legislation that applies to vessels (Article 1[j]) engaged in fishing (Article 1[c]) and in "fishing related activities" (Article 1[d]). provision in law for Agreement to apply to all foreign-flagged vessels (with exceptions relating to artisanal vessels of neighbouring States/ container vessels as described in Article 3, 1[a] and [b]). • coordination/integration at national level with other port State controls and other MCS activities (Article 5). legislation requiring permission to enter port (Article 8) and provision of information from vessels in advance of arrival in port (Article 8).
-Minimum information requirements are set out in Annex A and the form for information submission adjusted to accommodate minimum requirements. • legal mechanism to deny entry into port for reasons of IUU fishing. legal mechanism in place that denies vessels that have entered port but have engaged in IUU fishing or fishing-related activities the use of the port for landing, trans-shipping, packaging or processing of fish and other port services as defined. • legal authority to share information, including confidential information, with relevant parties identified in the PSMA.
-(The confidentiality of the information can be respected within the wider group of those informed.) legal provision for taking other measures consistent with international law, including measures that the flag State has requested or to which it has consented. legislation and procedures to enable a flag State that is a party to the PSMA to undertake enforcement action when a port State reports IUU fishing infraction and sufficient evidence exists (Article 20.4). port State laws that cover IUU fishing and fishing-related activity undertaken by foreign-flagged vessels in areas beyond national jurisdiction.
+Appendix 2 - Capacity checklist Level of existing capacity: Capacity Level vel Commonts 1. non-existent, 2. partially in place, 3. mostly in place, 4. fully in place 2 3 4 Comments • Provide required information to enable the FAO to effectively monitor implementation of the PSMA. • System consistent with internationally and regionally agreed information requirements (Article 6).
+Le g gal authority established, organisational arrangements made and cleasures, consistent with international and domestic law, against vesse ear ir Is vic nstru olatin ction g rul s giv es.
+T en to take appropriate management here should be: • national legislation that applies to vessels (Article 1[j]), engaged in fishing (Article 1[c]) and in "fishing related activities" (Article 1[d]). • provision in law for Agreement to apply to all foreign-flagged vessels (with exceptions relating to artisanal vessels of neighbouring states/container vessels as described in Article 3, 1[a][b]. • co-ordination/integration at national level with other port State controls and other MCS activities (Article 5). • legislation requiring permission to enter port (Article 8) and provision of information from vessels in advance of arrival in port (Article 8).
+Minimum information requirements are set out in Annex A and form for information submission adjust to accommodate minimum requirements. • legal mechanism to deny entry into port for reasons of IUU fishing. • legal mechanism in place that denies vessels that have entered port but have engaged in IUU fishing or fishing related activities the use of the port for landing, transshipping, packaging or processing of fish and other port services as defined. • legal authority to share information with relevant parties identified in the PSMA, including confidential information.
+(The confidentiality of the information can be respected within the wider group of those informed.) • legal provision for taking other measures consistent with interna- tional law, including measures which the flag state has requested or to which it has consented. • as a Party to the PSMA, are legislation and procedures in place to enable enforcement action as flag State when a port State reports an IUU fishing infraction and is there sufficient evidence to take enforcement action (Article 20). • port State should have laws that cover IUU fishing and fishing related activity undertaken by non-flag vessels in areas beyond national jurisdiction.
+(This would include legislation prohibiting the possession, sale or transfer of illegally obtained wildlife and should involve laws of evidence.) cess to appropriate monitoring technology and equipment ticle 21.4[c])